igorkulman/ChangeMenuBarColor/README.md

 ![](Screenshots/Dark.png)

-With this utility you can generate a new wallpaper that makes the men bar being shown in any color you want, like a nice tone of gray from Catalina.
+With this utility you can generate a new wallpaper that makes the menu bar being shown in any color you want, like a nice tone of gray from Catalina.

 ![](Screenshots/Adjusted.png)